When I’m packing for Hawaii, my waterproof phone case is on my list of Hawaii essentials!

 Then, the list of a few things that you should absolutely consider packing for a trip to Hawaii!

-This list of Hawaii essentials are things to consider bringing no matter what type of activities you’ll be doing in Hawaii.
+This list of Hawaii essentials are things to consider bringing if you want to do classic Hawaii activities!

 For a more specific list for the outdoor activities to do in Hawaii: